rishab231/rishab231.github.io/_posts/2018-07-26-pair-trading.markdown

 An application designed and developed during my internship at Helios Capital Management to supplement my research into equities in the Indian stock market.

-- Engineered a data-driven pair-trading algorithm using graph theory to find statistical arbitrage opportunities.
+- Developed a data-driven pair-trading algorithm using graph theory to find statistical arbitrage opportunities.
-- On a simplified level, constructed a graph where each node represents a company's stock and an edge represents a historical correlation between two companies' stock price (using complements and substitute technique).
+- On a simplified level, constructed a *NetworkX* graph where each node represents a company's stock and an edge represents a historical correlation between two companies' stock price (using complements and substitute technique).
-- Developed multiple pair trading investment strategies based on price movements in the macro stock market graph.
+- Developed multiple pair trading investment strategies based on price movements in the macro-stock market graph.

 ---